 While grilling the barbecue cauliflower bites, I threw some lemons on to grill.
 They’re super tasty squeezed over the top of the bowl.

 For a mouthwatering and easy homemade sauce try my Smoky Bourbon BBQ Sauce

-How to Grill Cauliflower Bites
+How to Grill BBQ Cauliflower Bites

 To grill cauliflower florets, you’ll need to consider the size of your grill’s grates.
 Are they wide and flat or skinny and round?
 This will help you determine the size to cut the cauliflower pieces.
-You’ll want them small enough for bite size pieces, but not so small they fall through the grill grates.
+You’ll want them small enough for bite-size pieces but not so small they fall through the grill grates.
 This is where a grill pan comes in handy.

 How long to grill cauliflower bites?
 It depends on the heat of your particular grill, but I find about 15 minutes to be about perfect on my grill.